The 3 common names of H2O 'states'; solid, liquid and gas.

 This 'heavy' Colorado town is closest to the headwaters of the Arkansas River, on the east slope of the Sawatch Range.

-This Fort Collins, CO based company has worked to reduce greenhouse gas emissions, transition to renewable energy, and fund research into climate-resilient crop varieties, and donated nearly $17 million to nonprofits working on land and water conservation.
+This Fort Collins, CO based company has worked to reduce greenhouse gas emissions, transition to renewable energy, and fund research into climate-resilient crop varieties, while donating nearly $17 million to nonprofits working on land/water conservation.

 What is NEW BELGIUM BREWING (FAT TIRE)?

-Name for a stream or river that flows into a larger stream, river, or a lake, but does not flow directly into a sea or ocean
+Name for a creek, stream or river that flows into a larger river or a lake, but does not flow directly into a sea or ocean.

 What is a TRIBUTARY?

-The unit of measurement that describes how much water flows past a specific point in a set amount of time.
+This unit of measurement describes how much water flows past a specific point in a set amount of time.

 What is CUBIC FEET/SECOND?
 (CFS)

-This cow town capitalizes on beer-loving residents, brewing more beer than any other city in the United States on any given day.
+This cow town produces more craft beer than any other city in the United States, with over 200 unique flavors served daily.

-These (2) adjectives typically describe WATER on Earth, with the chemical formula H2O.
+These (2) adjectives typically describe fresh WATER on Earth.

 What is TRANSPARENT and TASTELESS? (others accepted at the host's discretion!)